 Take your clan on an unforgettable Yellowstone Family Vacation!
 Established in 1872, it was the first land in the entire world set aside as a national park.
 It is still the star of our park system and showcases thermal features like geysers, fumaroles (look it up!), and mud pots; wild animals including bison and grizzly bears; and incredible scenery ranging from towering mountain ranges to the Grand Canyon of the Yellowstone.

 The beautiful thing about our family adventures is everyone has a great time without any of the stresses of family vacations.
-During some activities and meals, we are all together: riding horses through the Paradise Valley, rafting the whitewater of the Gallatin, and having a western dinner at Buck’s T-4 Lodge.
+During some activities and meals, we are all together: riding horses through the Paradise Valley, rafting the whitewater of the Gallatin, and having a western dinner at the 320 Guest Ranch.
 At other times, your kids might be off at a pool party with the guides, while you and the other adults enjoy a vigorous hike or a glass of wine on the balcony.
 Leave the driving and decision-making to us, and instead of watching out for your kids, you can simply watch them having fun all week.
 It’s truly a vacation for all of you!

 Main Image Credit: Montana Office of Tourism and Business Development